bf04/1800_202310_DTC08/README.md

 ## 1. Project Description

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our team DTC-08 is developing a web application that allows volunteers to join and provide assistance to areas affected by extreme weather.

 ## 2. Names of Contributors

 List team members and/or short bio's here...

-* Hi my name is Ray!
-I'm excited to work on this project.
+* Ray
-* Arsam here hello
+* Arsam
+* Bryan
-* brYAN IS HERE
+* Sarah
-* sARAH MIGHT BE HERE

 ## 3. Technologies and Resources Used